-- improperly included or omitted from the accounts of Sunderland City Council or group entities? - Could a false accounting entry escape detection?
-If so, how? - Are there any external fraud risk factors, such as benefits payments or collection of tax revenues, which are high risk of fraud?

-Internal controls and internal check mitigate the risk as does appropriately qualified and experienced staff involved in compiling the accounts for both the council and group entities.
+improperly included or omitted from the accounts of Sunderland City Council or group entities?
+Could a false accounting entry escape detection?
+If so, how?
+Are there any external fraud risk factors, such as benefits payments or collection of tax revenues, which are high risk of fraud?
+Internal controls and internal check mitigate the risk as does appropriately qualified and experienced staff involved in compiling the accounts for both the Council and group entities.
 Where external support is brought in to assist with production of group entity accounts these are suitably qualified and experienced.
 All areas are subject to a risk review and reports form internal and external audit help identify and report their findings in areas where risk is high.
 The SAP system makes false accounting unlikely because of the way it is designed and is fed by the bank reconciliation and feeder systems and that have separate controls and reconciliation processes in place to maintain the integrity of the financial system.
 Monthly bank reconciliations are carried out and reviewed by senior management along with balance sheet and suspense account reviews.
 Strong and robust budgetary control and financial practices are in place across the Council.
 Areas that are identified as high risk are reviewed more regularly by internal audit as part of their risk based approach to auditing.
 Legal and financial review is carried out across the whole Council spectrum of activity.

-- Are you aware of any organisational, or management pressure to meet financial or operating targets? - Are you aware of any inappropriate organisational or management pressure being applied, or incentives offered, to you or colleagues to meet financial or operating targets?

-No - The Medium Term Financial Plan, the budget planning process and the annual budget along with agreed cash limits approach is reviewed and monitored during the year to review achievement and adherence to agreed budget levels agreed by members and executive directors within the Council.
+8 Are you aware of any organisational, or management pressure to meet financial or operating targets?
+Are you aware of any inappropriate organisational or management pressure being applied, or incentives offered, to you or colleagues to meet financial or operating targets?
+No - The Medium Term Financial Plan, the budget planning process and the annual budget along with agreed cash limits approach are reviewed and monitored during the year to review progress and adherence to agreed budget levels agreed by members and executive directors within the Council.
 Actual performance and any actions necessary are reviewed by management and reported to members who receive formal Cabinet quarterly reports during the year.
-As a consequence, there are no inappropriate pressures or incentives being applied in either the council or its group entities.
+Consequently, there are no inappropriate pressures or incentives being applied in either the Council or its group entities.

-9 What arrangements has the Council put in place in response to the Bribery Act 2010?
+What arrangements has the Council put in blace in response to the Bribery Act 2010?
 Arrangements were in place before the introduction of the Bribery Act and continue to be applied, e.g. existence and promotion of the anti - fraud and corruption policy, whistle blowing policy, codes of conduct, financial procedure rules, procurement procedure rules, disciplinary procedures; the existence of effective audit service.
 In response to the introduction of the Bribery Act 2010 these arrangements were reviewed in light of the Act to ensure they continued to be 'adequate procedures'.
 The Council's senior management team reaffirmed its commitment its zero tolerance to bribery.
-An assessment was made of the risk to the Council regarding bribery.
-Procurement arrangements, i.e. procurement procedure rules, were reviewed to ensure appropriate due diligence is carried out in respect of suppliers seeking to contract with the Council and contract terms and conditions address the subject of bribery.
+An assessment was made of the risk to the Council regarding bribery. -- -- --